jonobr1/two.js/wiki/documentation/two/README.md

 <div class="description">

-Remove all all Two.js objects from the scene.
+Removes all objects from the instance's scene.
+If you intend to have the browser garbage collect this, don't forget to delete the references in your application as well.

 </div>